Cindy Crawford's 1992 Pepsi ad was iconic. Her latest project pays homage.

 The new clip includes a cameo of Crawford in that classic white tank/daisy dukes look, fiercely shaking her head to the bartender that she does not want a fourth margarita.
 Not surprisingly, she still looks amazing.
 (As of February, she still owned the shorts!)

-Crawford has remade the ad before, including in 2016, when she and the host of The Late Late Show With James Corden parodied it.
+Crawford, whose mainstream fame only grew after that, has remade the commercial before, including in 2016, when she and the host of The Late Late Show With James Corden parodied it.

 And in 2018, when Pepsi hired her to update the spot for that year's big game offering, which highlighted their Super Bowl ads over the years.
 Her model son, Presley Gerber, served as her co-star.